Reading from Network

 }

-The executable field is set to true, indicating that this account's data field contains executable program code.
+The executable field is set to true, which indicates that the account's data field contains executable code.

 {